Get a jump start now by creating an account with our simple online tool.

 Source: This policy draws heavily on the CS 12100 academic honesty policy

 Harris students are expected to stay in good academic standing and to make progress toward the degree.
-Good academic standing is defined as a cumulative GPA of 2.7 or above and completion of at least 66 percent of the courses for which the student registered.
-A student who fails to meet these requirements will be placed on academic probation.
-Students on academic probation have two quarters to return to good academic standing.
+Good academic standing is defined as a cumulative GPA of 2.7 (rounded to the nearest 10th) or above and completion of at least 66 percent of the courses for which the student registered.
+A student who fails to meet these requirements will be placed on academic notice.
+Students on academic notice have two quarters to return to good academic standing.
+The first quarter of study is exempted from academic notice.

-Academic probation is an informal sanction without a notation on the transcript.
-A student on academic probation must meet with their academic advisor to create a plan to return to good academic standing.
+Academic notice is not noted on the student's transcript.
+A student on academic notice should meet with their academic advisor to create a plan to return to good academic standing.

 If a student fails to return to good academic standing by the end of the two-quarter period they may be removed from the University.

 Students receiving federal student loans should also be aware of the impact of their academic performance on loan eligibility.
-For Harris students, the loan eligibility GPA threshold is 2.7.
-Students should also be aware of Harris scholarship eligibility, which is noted in the terms and conditions of your scholarship award letter.
+For Harris students, the loan eligibility GPA threshold is 2.65 (before rounding).
+Generally student eligibility for loans is checked by the Grad Financial Aid office in advance of autumn loan processing.

-MA students, like other students, can petition to waive any Core course if they have previously covered that material in other degree programs.
-If the first course in the sequence is granted this waiver the student can opt to either go on to take the second course in the sequence OR use their one free waiver to opt out of the second course in the sequence.
+MA students, like other students, can take the core course waiver exam to waive any core course if they have previously covered that material in other degree programs.
+If the waiver for the first course in the sequence is approved based on the results of the exam, the student can opt to either go on to take the second course in the sequence OR use their one free waiver to opt out of the second course in the sequence.

 Courses dropped before the quarter’s add/drop deadline will not appear on a student's transcript and no tuition will be charged for the course.
 See the Harris academic calendar. for the add/drop deadline.